 Kava may be used instead of prescription antianxiety drugs, such as benzodiazepines and tricyclic antidepressants.

-Known as the tea of immortality and the elixir of life Kombucha has been around over 2,000 thousands of years.
+Known as the tea of immortality and the elixir of life, Kombucha has been around over 2,000 years.
 Originally from eastern and Chinese cultures, it is a live, effervescent probiotic drink made from sweetened tea.
 The sugars are “eaten” by the fermentation process using a symbiotic culture of bacteria and yeast (S.C.O.B.Y.)
 Kombucha has a myriad of health benefits including anti-aging, alleviating rheumatic pain, immune boosting and improving digestion.
 The live enzymes and acids help improve the bacterial flora existing within the digestive system improving metabolism and overall health.

 Kvass is a traditional fermented beverage having a similar taste to beer.
 Much like kombucha because of its fermentation process and probiotic content, it is commonly made from stale, sourdough rye bread.
 Kvass is very refreshing and can include delicious flavors from fruits (such as raisins and strawberries) and herbs (such as mint).
 It typically has a tangy, earthy, salty flavor and can be an acquired taste, though many end up craving it due to the nutritional benefits it offers.
 In addition to its impressive probiotic content, kvass is considered a tonic for digestion and an excellent thirst quencher.
 There are a few types of kvass.
 Kvass is typically made from high-quality sourdough rye bread.
 However, a popular kvass is made from benefit-rich beets.